-It’s time for another mortgage match-up, with the latest in the series pitting the lesser known deed in lieu of foreclosure vs. the popular short sale.
+It’s time for another mortgage match-up, with the latest in the series pitting the lesser known “deed in lieu of foreclosure” vs. the more popular short sale.

 Nowadays, there are plenty of options to get rid of your home and avoid foreclosure, even if you owe more than the property is currently worth.

-By avoiding a full-blown foreclosure, you can reduce the negative impact to your credit score and ensure the lender won’t come after you for any deficiency balance.
+By avoiding the full-blown foreclosure process, you can reduce the negative impact to your credit score and ensure the lender won’t come after you for any deficiency balance.

-Additionally, you may be able to qualify for a mortgage much sooner if you go with one of these foreclosure alternatives.
+Additionally, you may be able to purchase real estate and qualify for a mortgage much sooner if you go with one of these foreclosure alternatives.

 What Is a Deed in Lieu of Foreclosure?